manjaro/pacman-mirrors/docs/index.md

     pacman-mirrors -bunstable -id

-The same goes for the API specific arguments.
+API specific arguments.
 For those to have effect the *-a/--api* argument must be present.

     pacman-mirrors -aS unstable

 The arguments can appear in any order except for arguments which takes additional options in which case the options must follow immediately after the argument with or without space, for example

-    pacman-mirrors -aB unstable
-    pacman-mirrors -aBunstable
+    pacman-mirrors -f
     pacman-mirrors -f 5
     pacman-mirrors -f5